gaodechen/EfficientDet-Webcam/README.md

         pred_q.put(raw_img)
 ```

-## Preparation
+## Preparation on Jetson Platform

+PyTorch 1.4.0 and torchvision 0.5.0 are required for EfficientDet.
+Now the ARM sources for pip are still not supporting those versions, so we need installing packages or sources to build.

-### PyTorch 1.4 Installation
+### PyTorch 1.4.0 Installation

-No need to compile from scratch, installation package of PyTorch for ARM is available.
+No need to build from scratch, installation package of PyTorch for ARM is available.

 - **Download .whl package here:** [PyTorch for Jetson Nano - version 1.4.0 now available](https://forums.developer.nvidia.com/t/pytorch-for-jetson-nano-version-1-4-0-now-available/72048)

 ### torchvision 0.5.0 Installation

-Here you need to clone torchvision sources and compile. git clone may take a while so I add the `--depth` argument to download the latest commit only.
+Here you need to clone torchvision sources and build. git clone may take a while so I add the `--depth` argument to download the latest commit only.

 ``` bash
 $ git clone --branch v0.5.0 https://github.com/pytorch/vision torchvision --depth=1